NoahMekonnen/Ecommercely-frontend/README.md

 # Ecommercely(Ecommercely-frontend)

-This is a basic ecommerce site which allows users to buy and/or sell items and see their past transactions.
+This is a basic ecommerce site
 #### Live At:

 https://ecommercely-frontend.onrender.com/